-- Your Mileage May Vary Any performance metrics here are the result of experiments executed on local machines; execute the supplied benchmarks on the desired target system for accurate performance assessments. - Benchmarking is Hard While we've attempted to perform clean and accurate results, bugs and mistakes do occur.
+- Your Mileage May Vary Any performance metrics here are the result of experiments executed with selected compilation and execution parameters on a system with a degree of variability; execute the supplied benchmarks on the desired target system for accurate performance assessments. - Benchmarking is Hard While we've attempted to perform clean and accurate results, bugs and mistakes do occur.
 If flaws in process are identified, please let us know!